Music B.A.

 4. Compositional skills are assessed through the rehearsal and public performance of student works, when applicable.

-For students in the Contemporary Practices concentration:
+For students in the Compositional Practices concentration:

 1. Placement exams at the outset of studies assess students' musical competence, and determine their place in the required lower-division theory and harmony courses.